andrew/ultimate-awesome/README.md

 - [awesome-quant](https://github.com/ernie55ernie/awesome-quant) - Awesome list of quantitative research, systematic trading, market microstructure, and ML-for-trading resources.
 - [awesome-viz](https://github.com/eugenesiow/awesome-viz) - A curated list of amazing awesome Viz-Stack resources.
 - [awesome-chairs](https://github.com/ever-works/awesome-chairs) - A directory of the best computer and gaming chairs for people who sit all day! .
+- [awesome-memes](https://github.com/ever-works/awesome-memes) - A curated collection of popular and niche memes, each accompanied by an image and a brief explanation of its meaning, origin, and humor.
 - [awesome-memos](https://github.com/ever-works/awesome-memos) - Collection of the best memos, each featuring an image and descriptions covering meaning, creation process, and context.
 - [awesome-remote-team-tools](https://github.com/ever-works/awesome-remote-team-tools) - Directory for Remote Team Tools.
 - [awesome-time-tracking-website](https://github.com/ever-works/awesome-time-tracking-website) - Time Tracking - Software, Methodologies and Practices -